 This goes back to what I was talking about, removing convenience outright in the name of security.
-If I download a disk image, there is a 99.999% probability that I want to use its contents immediately.
+If I download a disk image inside a web browser, there is a 99.999% probability that I want to use its contents immediately.

 Presumably, this was done due to the threat of malware automatically downloading to your PC and then having its disk image mounted.
 I’m kind of unsure what the real threat is, as long as you’re careful not to open random files on random disk images that appear on your computer unsolicited…